conradakunga/Blog/_posts/2025-09-04-getting-the-version-of-redis-connected.md

 You send the server the [INFO](https://redis.io/docs/latest/commands/info/) command, and read the returned response.

+We do this using the built-in functionality of the [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) package.

 The response is a structure that is a nested grouping of [KeyValue](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.keyvaluepair-2?view=net-9.0) pairs.

 You can extract the version as follows: